-- Demonstrate the ability to manage people, processes, and resources within a diverse organization.
+- Manage people, processes, and resources within a diverse organization.

-- Demonstrate the ability to apply knowledge of key leadership concepts in an integrated manner.
+- Apply knowledge of key leadership concepts in an integrated manner.

 The curriculum map for the Small Business degree program can be found on the program's web page on the Oregon Tech web site.